-Students will have the opportunity to take the lead in various aspects of case discussions.
+Students will have the opportunity to take the lead in various aspects of class discussions (cold calls).
 Typically, I will ask one or more students to start the class by answering specific questions such as "If you were the person in charge in this situation, what would you do?"
 The quality of the contributions made at this time affect a student's participation grade.
+Comments that demonstrate a lack of adequate preparation will be noted as "negative" course participation.

 It is expected that you will make notes while preparing a case for class discussion.
 Please use the case discussion questions provided for the case on Blackboard to identify the issues that require special attention in the case.
 Case notes are typically 1-2 pages long and include your analysis of the industry and key competitors as well as your analysis of the company's strategy and performance.
 You will also include your analysis of the problems faced by the company and your proposed solutions.
 I expect you to rely on your notes when contributing to the class discussions.
-In order to test the level of student preparation for a case discussion, I may give a short pop quiz at the beginning of class.
-The pop quiz will generally consist of multiple-choice and true/false questions related to the case.

 Quizzes (10%).
-I will give two quizzes during the course to test your understanding of material previously covered.
-Quizzes will consist of multiple choice, true/false and/or short-essay questions.
-Quiz dates are noted on the course schedule.
+I will give at least five quizzes during the course to test your level of preparation for a case discussion.
+Quizzes will consist of multiple choice, true/false, matching, and/or short-essay questions.
 More detailed instructions will be posted to Blackboard.
+The lowest quiz score will be dropped.

 Midterm Exam (20%).
 I will give a midterm exam to test your understanding of material previously covered.
-The exam will consist of multiple-choice, true/false, short-essay and/or short mini-case questions.
+The exam will consist of multiple-choice, true/false, short-essay questions, and/or short mini-case questions.
 More detailed instructions will be posted to Blackboard.